The scroll tracking feature allows you to trigger a Google Analytics event when a piece of content becomes visible on your website.

 Now that we can uniquely identify the area, it is time to configure the plugin:

-- Open the Scroll Tracking tab, and set the Element Name to fusion-footer (the class we just grabbed).
+- Open the Scroll Tracking tab, and set the Selector to fusion-footer (the class we just grabbed).

 - Choose the Type of “class”.